 Cowboy sports and customs were frequently revived in Kansas by “Cowboy Rodeo” and “Frontier Day” celebrations.
 Pioneer times were regularly recalled at various old settlers gatherings held annually throughout the State.
 Spelling bees, bean suppers, oyster suppers, box socials, amateur minstrels, and similar old-fashioned amusements are occasionally revived as novelties by clubs and church societies.

 The Kansas reservoir of superstitions was fed by streams from the general pool of American taboos and beliefs.
-A small percentage of the population believed that a tipped new moon presages frost, that surface crops should be planted in the light of the moon and underground crops in the dark of the moon, that bad luck follows spilled salt or a broken mirror, and that misfortune could be warded off by knocking on wood.
+A small percentage of the population believed that a tipped new moon presages frost, that surface crops should be planted in the light of the moon and underground crops in the dark of the moon, and that bad luck follows spilled salt or a broken mirror.
+That misfortune could be warded off by knocking on wood.
 Beliefs prevalent among Kansas children included “stamping a white horse,” the ubiquitous “bread and butter” incantation used in passing on opposite sides of a post, and the performance of “thumbs” when two persons say the same word simultaneously.

-In the early 20th century, the imaginations of rural Kansans were relatively lax in populating empty houses and lonely lanes with “hants” and creatures of the underworld.
+In the early 20th century, the imaginations of rural Kansans were relatively lax in populating empty houses and lonely lanes with “haunts” and creatures of the underworld.
 Several such manifestations were reported periodically.
 Greeley County has its Ghost of White Woman Creek, a white-clad shade who, according to legend, drowned herself in the creek when she found her lover lying dead on its bank.
 A “giant panther” was said to inhabit the farming district along a draw northwest of Norton.
 Tales of the beast’s fiery eyes and hideous screeching were intermittently revived.
-Since the 1890s residents of Wallace County reported seeing a strange light bob across the countryside.
-Some asserted that the light was the ghost of a man murdered, but, the more literal-minded explained the phenomenon as a phosphorescent glow arising from decaying bones on the prairie.
+Since the 1890s, residents of Wallace County reported seeing a strange light bob across the countryside.
+Some asserted that the light was the ghost of a man murdered, but the more literal-minded explained the phenomenon as a phosphorescent glow arising from decaying bones on the prairie.